william-redman/Koopman-Neural-Network-Training/README.md

 a single chunk (and builds the standard Node Koopman operator).

 Finally, the input argument iFlag takes a 1 if the entire predicted trajectory is desired (i.e. all values from t_2 + 1 to t_2 + T).
 This can be helpful for seeing how Koopman training compares to standard training algorithms (as done in the paper).
 For time comparisions though, this should be turned off (iFlag = 0).

+## Questions

+For any questions feel free to email wredman@ucsb.edu.